• Skip to primary navigation

 • Nut butter

-Then, secure the lid and continue blending, using the tamper to vigorously press the ingredients down into the blades, until the mixture is smooth and thick.
-If necessary, add more almond milk 1 TBS at a time, but be careful not to add too much or you’ll end up with a smoothie instead of a thick acai bowl.
+If necessary, add more almond milk 1 Tablespoon at a time, but be careful not to add too much or you’ll end up with a smoothie instead of a thick acai bowl.

 Serve